3 Participants Needed

 The trial protocol does not specify whether you need to stop taking your current medications.

-What safety data exists for the ENABLE Sensing Pad for prosthetic leg fitting?
+What prior data suggests that the ENABLE Sensing Pad is safe for use in prosthetic leg fitting?

 This trial is for individuals with a below-knee amputation who have been using their current prosthetic socket for at least 6 months without major issues.
 They should be able to walk comfortably for 3 minutes and have over a year's experience with their prosthetic leg.
 People with cognitive or visual impairments, pregnant women, or those with neuropathy in the residual limb cannot participate.